- Be part of a group that is safety driven and values inclusion

 Our iron ore has shaped skylines from Shanghai to Sydney.
 Our aluminium – the world’s first to be certified “responsible” – helps planes fly and makes cars lighter.
 Our copper helps wind turbines power cities and our boron helps feed the world, and explore the universe.

 Our diamonds help us celebrate the best parts of life.

 Located in the Northwest Territories of Canada, the Diavik Diamond Mine is a producer of gem-quality diamonds.
 At Diavik, a strong focus is placed on protecting the local environment, as well as supporting communities through employment and education.

 At Rio Tinto, we particularly welcome and encourage applications from Indigenous Peoples, women, the LGBTQIA2 community, mature workers, people with disabilities and people from different cultural backgrounds.

 We are committed to an inclusive environment where people feel comfortable to be themselves.
 We want our people to feel that all voices are heard, all cultures respected and that a variety of perspectives are not only welcome – they are essential to our success.
 We treat each other fairly and with dignity regardless of race, gender, nationality, ethnic origin, religion, age, sexual orientation or anything else that makes us different.

-Deadline to apply: May 31, 2021 (Rio Tinto reserves the right to remove advertised roles prior to this date)
+Applications close on May 3, 2021 (Rio Tinto reserves the right to remove advertised roles prior to this date)